fw2jone/beta-simple/core/README.en.md

-# beta-simple
+# core

 # description
-This is a simple project.
-Maybe it's a new beginning.
+As the name suggests, this is a public dependency project, introduced as a Jar package